alte-co-jp/MetroRadiance.Fork/README.md

 You can not use these as `ThemeResource` in WPF.
 If you use these as `DynamicResource` in your controls, the control will work with the theme color.

-These resoruces are enabled by the followins.
+These resources are enabled by the followings.

 - Define in WPF XAML (App.xaml.cs)